What is Ziflow?

 Notifications can be set to alert team members of new comments being made, as well as any decisions made on a proof.

-From there, a new version can be created and compared - down to the pixel level - to previous versions, so that team members can verify that required changes were made.
+New versions can be created and compared - down to the pixel level - to previous versions, so that team members can verify that required changes were made.